Noah LaLonde

 Noah LaLonde (born March 22, 1998) is an American actor.
 He is known for playing Cole Walter in My Life with the Walter Boys (2023–present).

 Early life and education

 LaLonde was born in Macomb, Michigan on March 22, 1998.
 He was raised in Detroit, where he played hockey and showed interest in acting.
 In elementary school he participated in school plays and then, in middle school, he joined a theatrical choir program.
 He has played for Youngstown Phantoms and Omaha Lancers during his hockey career.
 He also played in Grand Valley State University's hockey team, where he studied theatre.

 Career

 After appearing in several short films, LaLonde played Rece in Asbury Park (2021).
 In 2022, he starred in Deer Camp '86 as Wes.
 He also appeared in Criminal Minds: Evolution (2022) as Gael Bruneau.
 In 2023, he rose to prominence playing Cole Walter in Netflix's series, My Life with the Walter Boys (2023–present).

+On November 20, 2025, Deadline announced that LaLonde would star in Katherine Center’s The Bodyguard film adaptation, Guarding Stars.